TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

-## Quality control and filtering of the raw reads 🛂
+## Brief introduction to the fastq-format.

 Your raw reads from the prokaryotic sequencing session reside in "/mnt/courses/BIO326/PROK/data/metagenomic_assembly/".

 There is one file named "raw_reads_nanopore.fastq.gz"

 You should create a directory that you want the following analysis steps to live in.
-Enter that directory and copy the raw reads with the following command.
+Enter that directory and copy the raw reads with the following command:

 ```bash
 cp -v /mnt/courses/BIO326/PROK/data/metagenomic_assembly/raw_reads_nanopore.fastq.gz .